graphql/graphql-spec/spec/Section 5 -- Validation.md

       - Let {fragmentName} be the name of {fragment}.
       - Add {fragmentName} to {subscriptionFragments}.
 - For every {directive} in a document:
-  - If {directiveName} is not "stream":
+  - If {directiveName} is not "defer" or "stream":
     - Continue to the next {directive}.
   - Let {ancestor} be the ancestor operation or fragment definition of {directive}.